oil on canvas, 79 x 61 cm. - Madrid, Prado Museum

-A harsh and ruthless portrait, consequent with the sinister reputation of the portrayed man, the cardinal Francesco Alidosi, a feared and ruthless figure who was assassinated the same year in which this picture was finished.
-The figure of the young cardinal makes an extraordinary contrast with the dark foreground thanks to the intense illumination.
-The face acquires therefore an exceptional importance in spite of the small size in relation to the canvas.
+A harsh and bitter portrait, consequent with the sinister reputation of the portrayed man: Cardinal Francesco Alidosi was a feared and ruthless person, assassinated the same year in which this picture was finished.
+The figure of the young cardinal makes an extraordinary contrast with the dark background thanks to the use of the chiaroscuro.
+The face acquires therefore an exceptional importance in spite of its small size when compared to the body.

-The intensity of the painting and the absence of artifices in a portrait of a personage of such importance are really admirable, making this portrait one of the great paintings of the whole history of the Art.
+The intensity of the painting and the absence of artifices in a portrait of a man of such importance are really admirable, making this work one of the great portraits of the whole History of Art.

 Text: G. Fernández, www.theartwolf.com